harshg28101999/COVID-19-Tracker/README.md

 # Coronavirus Worldwide Tracker

 This is a react app that extracts data from [Disease.sh](disease.sh) that allows a user to navigate through to get the following:
+* An interaactive map that shows the most affected countries.
+Allows to navigate on each country to know the individual statistics of each country.
+* A periodic graph that shows the increase or decrease in cases across several parts of the world.
+* An information box that shows the total cases in a particular country in descending order.

+## To
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts